skius/teng/examples/sprites/wgpurender/NOTES.md

     can determine the correct uv coord by deciding which corner it is based on its model index.
 - [ ] Use a single sprite texture atlas and run animations based on some passed frame index and then sampling the correct texture location.
+- [ ] Test normal maps!
+  - Keep in mind the weirdness with normal maps and the fact that the normal map is in tangent space.
+- [ ] Need to add lights!

 # Ideas:
 First pass: render everything to a texture.